 This webinar should be of interest to anyone interested in expanding his or her consumer protection practice by helping a growing and vulnerable population: tenants.
 We will explore common tenant violations, including illegal charges, dangerous conditions, illegal lock outs, and retaliatory evictions.
 We will also examine the laws that apply, including common law, state and local landlord tenant statutes, and applicable consumer protection laws.
 Finally, we will examine how to evaluate and maximize damages

-NACA’s new Spring Training will take place April 30–May 2 in Tampa, FL.
-It will combine the intimacy of a subject matter-focused conference with the networking and resource opportunities of a large conference.
-There will be opportunities to learn and to participate in facilitated networking opportunities before and during the Spring Training to help build your relationships with and grow your network of fellow consumer attorneys.
+NACA’s new Spring Training will take place online in May and June of 2020.
+Exact dates will be announced soon.
+It will combine the content of a subject matter-focused conference with the resource opportunities of a large conference.
+We are excited to provide new online networking experiences that will still give attendees opportunities to build relationships with and grow their network of fellow consumer attorneys.
+This wil be a pay as you can event.
+More details to come.

 More and more people are having a hard time making ends meet.
 They are compensating for this by borrowing relatively small amounts of money from unscrupulous lenders charging high-interest rates.
 When the consumer defaults, these unscrupulous lenders charge exorbitant “add on” expenses when they sue to recover.
 The little guy needs help.
 If you are an attorney who practices in the area of consumer law, you probably like to help the small consumer.